mxcl/swift-sh/README.md

 Hi!
 ```

-However, often we need dependencies, this is… impossible.
+However often we need dependencies, acheiving this is… tedious.
 But not anymore:

 ```sh
 $ cat <<EOF > script